 Residence Officer Program

-The Officer in Residence program was first established in 2009, and has contributed to the strong partnership between Campus Community Police and Student Housing Services.
-Since its inception, Officers and RLMs have had the freedom to formulate their own plans of action when deciding how to employ the philosophy and initiatives related to community policing.
+The Officer in Residence program was first established in 2009, and has contributed to the strong partnership between Campus Safety Office and Student Housing Services.
+Since its inception, Officers and RLMs have had the freedom to formulate their own plans of action when deciding how to employ the philosophy and initiatives related to community safety.

 Officers have actively patrolled their chosen residences and worked to offer assistance and support to Residence Life Staff and students through awareness presentations, community liaising, meeting attendance and general communication with the residence community.